jgpettibone/jgpettibone.github.io/_posts/2014-03-21-ace-and-angular-partials.md

 ---

 ## The Ace Editor in an Angular Directive

-We had originally designed our app so that we only needed one instance of the [Ace editor](http://ace.c9.io/#nav=about).
-Since we were using Angular as our framework, I decided to put Ace in a directive on the main app module.
+We had originally designed our app so that we only needed one instance of the [Ace editor](http://ace.c9.io/#nav=about) on the main page.
+Since we were using [Angular](http://angularjs.org/) as our framework, I decided to put the editor in a [directive](http://docs.angularjs.org/guide/directive) in the main app module.

 {% highlight javascript %}
 app.directive('aceEditor', function() {